TroyLaPolice/European-Neolithic-Expansion/README.md

 ## About the simulation

-This simulation models the interaction between Hunter Gatherers and Farmers in Neolthic Europe.
+This simulation models the interaction between Hunter Gatherers and Farmers in Neolithic Europe.
 It represents the expansion of farming throughout Europe during this time period.
 It is a Non-WF model featuring spatial competition, reproduction and learning.
 It is a 2D spatial model that can be displayed on a map.